 On Saturday, September 6th, Bernadette McAliskey spoke at a ‘London Says Yes’ rally organised by the Republican Socialist Alliance to show their support for those voting for Scottish independence on September 18th.

-On the way to the ‘London Says Yes’ rally Bernadette was interviews by the London Artist Taxi Driver.
-This interview can be seen at:-
+On the way to the ‘London Says Yes’ rally Bernadette was interviewed by the London Artist Taxi Driver

 2. ANDY ASHE SPEAKS TO THE ANNUAL JAMES CONNOLLY COMMEMORATION IN EDINBURGH